davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 So, best practice: use constants to make it easier to read your code.

-One common mistake is to take this to mean _every_ literal should be hidden behind a constant.
+One common mistake is to generalize to saying _every_ literal value should be tucked away behind a nicely-named constant.
+This isn't true.
-Using constants where they're not needed obfuscates code, and over time can lead to real bugs.
+Using constants where they're not needed obfuscates your codebase.
-Consider this example:
+In fairly common cases, abusing constants can also read to real code bugs.

+Let's illustrate this an example.
 Say we want to write a parser which can read XML documents like this:

 ```xml